 For years now, the folks at Moody Gardens have been staging the Festival of Lights a big display on the grounds of the Galveston attraction.
 There are giant displays and more than 1 million lights along a driving tour through the park.
 The entire family will enjoy the ice rink, pictures with Santa, holiday films and more.
 Admission is $10.95 per person.

-The 2015 Magical Winter Lights will debut in Houston this winter from November 20, 2015 to January 10, 2016 at the Sam Houston Race Park.
-The 52-day festival will become the largest holiday light festival in Houston, and the largest lantern festival of its kind to ever take place in the U.S. MWL2015 differentiates itself from other more traditional holiday lighting events by basing its designs from Chinese lanterns and transforming them into larger-than-life remakes of well-known landmarks and landscapes in the world.
+The 2016 Magical Winter Lights comes to Houston this winter from November 18, 2016 to January 8, 2017 at Gulf Greyhound Park .
+The 52-day festival is the largest holiday light festival in Houston, and the largest lantern festival of its kind to ever take place in the U.S. MWL2016 differentiates itself from other more traditional holiday lighting events by basing its designs from Chinese lanterns and transforming them into larger-than-life remakes of well-known landmarks and landscapes in the world.

 Once again, the Houston Wave will take guests on a Holiday Lights Tour to check out all that dazzles and sparkles this holiday season.
 The tour will start at Market Square Park downtown before embarking on a journey past the tree at City Hall, the giant ornaments at Discovery Green, and the always decorated neighborhoods of River Oaks and the Woodland Heights.